Adetutu777/encode-hackathon/README.md

  - *To create an account as a new user, please ensure you have matic testnet token to complete transaction*

- - *Profile creation for new user takes about 1-2 hrs, while waiting for your profile to get created, you can only login to chainWrite platform to read blogs & once your profile is created successfully you can will have access to all of the available features*
+ - *Profile creation for new user takes about 1-2 hrs, **while waiting** for your profile to get created, you can only login to chainWrite platform to read blogs & once your profile is created successfully you will have access to all of the available features*

 - chainWrite Link: https://www.chainwrite.xyz/